Office of Research

 The Center for Behavioral Health Research and Training does foster collaborative partnerships and cross-fertilization of mental health professionals, health care providers and behavioral health researchers whose united expertise creates cutting-edge solutions for improving the health and well-being of diverse populations.

-The Institute of Exercise Physiology and Rehabilitation Science is integral to the research enterprise of the School of Kinesiology and Physical Therapy.
+The Institute of Exercise Physiology and Rehabilitation Science is integral to the research enterprise of the School of Kinesiology and Rehabilitation Sciences.
 The institute supports mechanistic and translational research by faculty members and students in the school’s Division of Kinesiology, Division of Physical Therapy and Athletic Training Program.

 The CHPS Research Council is composed of one representative from each department and school in the College of Health Professions and Sciences.
 The council meets monthly during the academic year to promote collaborative research, develop appropriate training, and provide leadership for research throughout the college.